Progress report for GNE19-205

 Location and design:

-Field work for this project will take place in the summer of 2020.
+Field work for this project will take place in the summer of 2021.
 This research will take place on three farms in northwestern and north-central Vermont (specific farms to be confirmed).
-We will use four treatments over the farms’ soils: 1. two weeks of tarping, 2. four weeks of tarping, 3. six weeks of tarping, and 4. bare and tilled.
-The treatments will be laid out in a randomized design, in 25m x 25m blocks.
-Every farm will have one complete set of treatments that will be situated in an area of a homogenous soil type.
-Treatments will be set up so that all tarps are taken off at the same time in late May, at which point we will plant the same variety of cabbage in all treatments and farms (cabbage is a common crop in other tarping and solarization trials and studies).
+We will use three treatments: 1. silage tarps, 2. no tarp and tilled, and 3. no tarp and not tilled.
+The treatments will be laid out in a randomized design, in 6m x 12m blocks.
+Every farm will have five complete set of treatments that will be situated in an area of a homogenous soil type.
+The tarps at all three farms will be applied within the same week in mid-May.
+In early June, after three weeks of tarp duration, we will remove tarps and plant the same variety of leafy greens (transplanting seedlings reared in a greenhouse) in all treatments and farms (tarps are often used for leafy greens).
+In the treatment without tarps but with tillage, we will use a hand hoe to manually till the plots before planting seedlings.
 Planting and rearing techniques will be uniform across farms.
 Farms will have the same fertilization regime and will not use pesticides or herbicides.
-Farmers will be allowed to keep and sell the cabbage plants.
+Farmers will be allowed to keep and sell the plants.

-We will collect soil arthropods during weeks two and four of the tarping treatment, and during weeks two and six after de-tarping.
-At each sampling period, we will take one randomly positioned sample per treatment plot and will collect soil arthropods using two methods: pitfall traps and the Berlese funnel method.
+We will collect soil arthropods at three weeks of tarp duration (but before tarps are removed), and then again two and six weeks after de-tarping.
+At each sampling period, we will take three randomly positioned samples per treatment plot and will collect soil arthropods using two methods: pitfall traps and the Berlese funnel method.

 Pitfall traps are collection cups placed in the soil with their openings level to the surface.
 Organisms moving across the soil surface randomly fall and are trapped in the cups.
 In the Berlese funnel method, a soil sample is placed in a funnel and exposed to a bright light from above.
 Organisms move downward to escape the light’s heat and dryness, and are funneled into a collection cup.
 Pitfall traps generally capture surface crawling organisms while the Berlese funnel method captures arthropods that live in the soil.
 Using these two methods helps collect a wider array of soil arthropods and more broadly understand the soil community.
 These methods are chosen in part because they cause minimal damage to fields.